 Life Goes On

-Permanent Secretary, Mr. Denzil Thorpe, who spoke on behalf of Minister Olivia Grange, also had anecdotes which touched home as he told personal stories about not listening to the noise that society will bring into your life but know that ‘life goes on.’
+Permanent Secretary, Mr Denzil Thorpe, who spoke on behalf of Minister Olivia Grange, also had anecdotes which touched home.
+He told personal stories about not listening to the noise that society will bring into your life but know that ‘life goes on’.
 The Minister’s message concentrated on the need for support for adolescent mothers.
 She gave kudos to the WCJF for the initiative which will directly impact the nation through teaching better parenting techniques and skills.
 She also thanked the WCJF for being the needed support system which practices shared parenting.

 Know Your Worth

-Mrs. Annette Neil-Harrison of the WCJF approached the podium to give an understanding of what ‘having it rough’ really is as an adolescent mother.
-Her support circle then, was non-existent, and that left her wandering the roads throughout the night.
+Mrs Annette Neil-Harrison of the WCJF approached the podium.
+She gave an understanding of what ‘having it rough’ really is as an adolescent mother.
+Her support circle was non-existent, and that left her wandering the roads throughout the night.
 Her mother did not want to be associated with any baby, so she locked her out.
 It was the Women’s Centre of Jamaica Foundation’s programme which took her in and gave her the support she needed.
 She ended by introducing everyone to her daughter and two grandchildren who are all hugely successful.

 The event was impactful, engaging, empowering, hopeful, and helpful all in one.
 The Women’s Centre of Jamaica Foundation has done wonderfully by creating this initiative.
 Generations to come will feel the impression of this initiative.